 Delivered by David D. Knapp, PhD

 The word “etiquette”, for many people, commonly equates to remembering not to put elbows on the dinner table or to always say “please and thank you”.
-But in the business word, etiquette is a far more encompassing term that makes the difference between a comfortable work environment, and an aggravating one.
+But in the business world, etiquette is a far more encompassing term that makes the difference between a comfortable work environment, and an aggravating one.
 Whether it is being polite to a rude coworker, keeping a clean workspace, or using proper grammar in an email, small, attentive gestures make the workplace more enjoyable.

 However, business etiquette has been on the decline.
 According to a recent study by Weber Shandwick, “large American businesses are considered uncivil by 53% of Americans.”
 This is an important statistic, considering the same study found that 60% of a firm’s market value is attributed to its reputation.
 Outside the client-company relationship, bad business etiquette harms workplace harmony.
 One of the more concerning workplace trends is the rise of Americans leaving their jobs because of incivility.
 In the span of 2 years, 26% of Americans reported they quit a job because it was an uncivil workplace.